 Church Hill is a somewhat small city located in the state of Tennessee.
 With a population of 6,719 people and three constituent neighborhoods, Church Hill is the 92nd largest community in Tennessee.

-Church Hill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Church Hill is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Church Hill who work in office and administrative support (16.86%), sales jobs (8.74%), and healthcare (8.60%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Church Hill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Church Hill is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Church Hill who work in office and administrative support (16.21%), healthcare (9.77%), and sales jobs (8.33%).

-The per capita income in Church Hill in 2010 was $21,507, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $86,028 for a family of four.
+The per capita income in Church Hill in 2010 was $20,924, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,696 for a family of four.
 However, Church Hill contains both very wealthy and poor people as well.

 The most common language spoken in Church Hill is English.
 Other important languages spoken here include Spanish and Chinese.